 Community Paediatric Service

-Our team offers specialist services to children and young people living in Leicester, Leicestershire or Rutland.
+Our team offers specialist services to children and young people living in Leicester, Leicestershire and Rutland.

-• Investigation of children presenting with global developmental delay or significant delay in specific developmental areas
+• Investigation of children under 5 years of age presenting with global developmental delay or significant delay in specific developmental areas.

 • Medical input to support assessment of preschool/primary school age children presenting with challenging behaviour, where an underlying neurodevelopmental condition such as autism or ADHD is suspected.
 Guidance on managing this as appropriate.